Frequently Asked Questions

 Do I need to sign up for taking the test?

-Yes, you need to register for the test.
-Please click here to do so.
+No, you do not need to register for the exam.

 Which character form is used in the test?